Shoka “Naoko” Stonelake

 was born in Fukuoka, Japan.

-Having grown up in Buddhist temple family, Japanese culture and arts are important in her life.
+Having grown up in Buddhist temple family, Japanese culture and arts have been always present in her life.

 Naturally, she was drawn to Japanese calligraphy art and started Shodo from age 6.
-Her interest was cultivated while living with her grandmother who was practicing Japanese calligraphy art, and then further developed when Naoko moved to the US.
+Her interest was cultivated while living with her grandmother who was practicing Japanese traditional art including calligraphy art, and then further developed when Naoko moved to the US.
 Her appreciation of her own culture grew as she started living in foreign country.
-She studied foreign language and Educational Psychology at California State University East Bay.

-Naoko also trained as a teacher and instructor.
-Since 2010 she has operated a full Japanese immersion art program for young children.
-She uses calligraphy art as a part of the program.
+After Naoko trained as a teacher and instructor in Japan, she has operated a full Japanese immersion art program for youth and adult since 2010.